| Valentines Day brought some tough love

 aimed at reducing the amount of federal funding HIV prevention

+programs receive.
 Many prevention programs actually promote

 risky behavior, and are using taxpayer dollars to do so,